License agreement for the use of the MailUp Platform

 Antispam policy”: means the policy viewable at the address: https://mailup.com/anti-spam-policy/;

-Moreover, for the purpose of this Agreement, please refer to the definitions contained in Article 4 of the Privacy Regulation.
+Other definitions.
+Moreover, for the purpose of this Agreement, please refer to the definitions contained in Article 4 of the Privacy

 2. Conditions of use of the platform